 - File a Nashua Community College Application for Admission and pay a nonrefundable \$20 application fee.
-If reapplication is necessary either for a new program or for a new academic year, the applicant must submit a new application and the \$20 application fee. - 2.
-Present evidence of graduation from an approved high school (transcript with date of graduation or high school diploma) or possess a General Equivalency Diploma (GED), High School Equivalency Test (HiSET) or satisfactory equivalent.
+Students will need to reapply after non-attendance after a year.
+If reapplication is necessary, the applicant must submit a new application and the \$20 application fee. - Present evidence of graduation from an approved high school (transcript with date of graduation or high school diploma) or possess a General Equivalency Diploma (GED), High School Equivalency Test (HiSET) or satisfactory equivalent.
 Transcripts and any satisfactory equivalents must be submitted in a sealed envelope. - 3.
-Take the college placement exam to assess your skill level in math, reading and writing.
-The college placement exam is required for admission to all degree programs and certificate programs that require math and/or English. - Submit official transcripts of all previous college work.
-Grades of courses transferred 4. are not included in the GPA (Grade Point Average).
-Credits transferred from another institution will be added to the total credits accumulated for graduation as applicable.
+Transfer students may submit official transcripts of all previous college work.
+Courses successfully completed prior to admission will be considered for transfer.